adrinv2/IMD_CODING_Transcode/README.md

 ## Transcoding No. 5
 ### Description
 This transcoding focused on the metaphorical, the story a key could carry attached to it.
 Specifically this reflected on Sephardi Jews in Spain.
+The outcome of this would be an oral story (or just a story) to conduct a performance with.
+Like the sephardi jews pass on from generation to generation a key that carries a story of origins, so I would do the same.
+I would reproduce the keys and then adhere this oral story.

 ### Methods
-**Who are the Sephardi Jews?**
+**Who are the Sephardi Jews?
+(Research)**

 The Sephardi Jews are Jews that lived in Spain and were expelled by the Catholic Kings (Ferdinand and Isabella) in the 15th century.